-Explains how an agency should respond to and resolve any supplier complaints.
+Explains how an agency must respond to and resolve any supplier complaints.

 - A supplier may complain to an agency if it believes the agency has not followed the Rules.
 An agency must consider and respond promptly and impartially to a complaint.
 An agency must try to resolve any complaints in good faith.